nilesh2607/My-website/README.md

 Updates made on master on github before rebase

-## purpose
-this is just an update.

-Repository purpose
+## Repository purpose

-this is just an update.
+This will be a change that conflicts with whatever is on remote side.

+This was edited locally